gdt050579/AppCUI-rs/README.md

 - **Rust Toolchain:**

 >[!IMPORTANT]
-  > Use the nightly toolchain, as this project requires unstable features.
+> Use the nightly toolchain, as this project requires unstablefeatures.

 - **wasm-bindgen:**
   Add the following dependency in your `Cargo.toml`: